Thanksgiving Activities for Kids

 6. Thankful Moment Activity

 There is more and more research about how gratitude can greatly benefit our psyche.
 “Expressing thanks may be one of the simplest ways to feel better.”
-Take a look at the article In Praise of Gratitude from the Harvard Medical School about how expressing thanks can help people have a more optimistic view of life.
+Take a look at the article Giving Thanks Can Make You Happier from the Harvard Medical School about how expressing thanks can help people have a more optimistic view of life.

 From all of us at Scholar Within, we wish you a wonderful Thanksgiving!